 helvellyn & Striding Edge

-Guided Walks up Helvellyn & Striding Edge with Professional Mountain Leaders
+Guided Walks and Scrambles up Helvellyn & Striding Edge with Professional Mountain Leaders

 Helvellyn is without a doubt one of the most popular mountains in the Lake District, and rightly so!
 Just like the best mountains around, it has many great routes to its summit, but one stands head a shoulders above the rest, and that is via Striding Edge.
 Striding Edge is a spectacular knife edge arete that offers a breathtaking scrambling experience.
 From climbing across blocks, walking across a narrow crest, and down climbing 'The Chimney', Striding Edge has it all.
 We have tonnes of experience with both these edges, and have helped people of all abilities across them - many of them commenting it was the best thing they have ever done!